-Table of Contents
+Table of Content

 Introduction 3

 Persons Covered and Administration of Policy 3

 Policy Statement 4

-Blackout Periods 5
+Blackout Periods 6

-Preclearance of Trades by Members of the Board, Officers and Employees 7
+Preclearance of Trades by Directors, Officers, and Employees 8

-Material Nonpublic Information 8
+Material Nonpublic Information 9

-Post-Termination Transactions 9
+Post-Termination Transactions 12

-Prohibited Transactions 9
+Prohibited Transactions 12

-Rule 10b5-1 Trading Plans 11
+Rule 10b5-1 Trading Plans 14

-Interpretation, Amendment, and Implementation of this Policy 12
+Interpretation, Amendment, & Implementation of this Policy 16

-Certification of Compliance 12
+Certification of Compliance 17

-Schedule I 13
+Schedule I 17

-Schadula II 1/
+Schedule II 17

-01: Introduction
+01. Introduction

 As a dual-listed company with ordinary shares traded in the U.S. and Israel, the Company (as defined below) is subject to both U.S. Federal and state laws and Israeli Securities Law-1968 and regulations promulgated thereunder.
-These laws and regulations prohibit trading in the securities of a company while in possession of material nonpublic information and in breach of a duty of trust or confidence.
+These laws regulations prohibit trading in the securities of a company while in possession of material nonpublic information and in breach of a duty of trust or confidence.
 These laws also prohibit anyone who is aware of material nonpublic information from providing this information to others who may trade.
 Violating such laws can undermine investor trust, harm the reputation and integrity of Enlight Renewable Energy Ltd. (together with its subsidiaries, the "Company"), and result in dismissal from the Company or even serious criminal, administrative and civil charges against the individual and the Company.
 The Company reserves the right to take whatever disciplinary or other measure(s) it determines in its sole discretion to be appropriate in any particular situation, including disclosure of wrongdoing to governmental authorities.

+02.

+Persons

+Covered and

+Administration

-02: Persons Covered and Administration of Policy
+of Policy

-This Insider Trading Compliance Policy and Procedures (this "Policy") applies to all officers, members of the board, employees and service providers of the Company.
+This Insider Trading Compliance Policy and Procedures (this "Policy") applies to all officers1, directors, employees and service providers of the Company.
 Individuals subject to this Policy are responsible for ensuring that all family members (spouse/partner, sibling, parent, child or descendant of the spouse/partner or spouse/partner of any of these) or other members of their household comply with this Policy.
-This Policy also applies to any entities controlled by individuals subject to the Policy, including any corporations, limited liability companies, partnerships or trusts, and transactions by these entities should be treated for the purposes of this Policy as if they were for the individual's own account.
-The Company may determine that this Policy applies to additional persons with access to material nonpublic information.
-Officers, members of the board, employees and service providers, together with any other person designated as being subject to this Policy by the Compliance Officer or his or her designee (the "Compliance Officer"), are referred to collectively as "Covered Persons."
+This Policy also applies to any entities controlled by individuals

-&lt;sup>1 For purposes of this Policy, "officer" has the meaning of the term in Rule 16a-1(f) under Exchange Act of 1934, as amended, which means the Company's president, principal financial officer, principal accounting officer (or, if there is no such accounting officer, the controller), any vice-president of the Company in charge of a principal business unit, division or function (such as sales, administration or finance), any other officer who performs a policy-making function, or any other person who performs similar policy-making functions for the Company.
+1 For purposes of this Policy, "officer" has the meaning of the term in Rule 16a-1(f) under Exchange Act of 1934, as amended, which means the Company's president, principal financial officer, principal accounting officer (or, if there is no such accounting officer, the controller), any vice-president of the Company in charge of a principal business unit, division or function (such as sales, administration or finance), any other officer who performs a policy-making function, or any other person who performs similar policy-making functions for the Company.